-Renters insurance protects your personal property, liability and additional living expenses should your home become uninhabitable, along with medical payments to others.
-If you’re a renter — whether you’re renting an apartment or house — having a renters insurance policy is a wise decision, as average premiums only add up to about $15 per month ($188 annually).
+Renters insurance protects your personal property, personal liability and additional living expenses should your home become uninhabitable, along with medical payments to others.
+If you’re a renter — whether you’re renting an apartment or house — having a renters insurance policy is a wise decision, as the average cost only adds up to about $15 per month ($188 annually).

-If you’re a pet owner, renters insurance is a good safeguard should the unexpected strike.
-Though you may not expect your beloved pup to hurt anyone, dog bites do happen.
+If you’re a pet owner, renters insurance is an important protection should the unexpected strike.
+Though you may not expect your furry friends to hurt anyone, dog bites do happen.
 Renters insurance coverage provides a cushion for any potential expenses — whether medical or legal.

 Whether or not your renters policy covers your pet — and how it covers them — depends on the circumstances.
 Your renters insurance is only applicable if your pet injures someone else — in other words, it only covers your liability as a pet owner.

-If you're interested in pet insurance not specifically tied to your rental, consider using Pawlicy Advisor to compare pet insurance quotes.
+If you're interested in pet insurance not specifically tied to your rental, get a quote with Embrace, rated number one for pet insurance by Forbes.

 Pet-related costs covered by renters insurance

-If your pet were to damage someone else’s property, your renters insurance would only extend to that person and their property.
-Let’s say your cat scratched and destroyed yours and your neighbor’s lawn furniture.
+If your pet causes damage to someone else’s property or personal belongings, your renters insurance property coverage would only extend to that person and their property.
+Let’s say your cat scratched and destroyed both your and your neighbor’s lawn furniture.
 Renters insurance would only cover the cost of replacing your neighbor’s furniture, even though you both suffered property damage.